tahleegrace/ChequePrinter/README.md

 - $12.00 - twelve dollars
 - $12.45 - twelve dollars and forty-five cents
 - $123.45 - one hundred and twenty-three dollars and forty-five cents
-- $1,234.56 - one thousand, two-hundred and thirty-four dollars and fifty-six cents
+- $1,234.56 - one thousand two-hundred and thirty-four dollars and fifty-six cents
-- $1,234,567.89 - one million, two-hundred and thirty-four thousand, five hundred and sixty-seven dollars and eighty-nine cents
+- $1,234,567.89 - one million two-hundred and thirty-four thousand five hundred and sixty-seven dollars and eighty-nine cents